-Note 15 - Employee Benefit Plans
+Note 16 - Employee Benefit Plans

 The Company has a Section 401(k) Savings Plan which covers employees who meet certain age and length of service requirements.
 Effective July 1, 2018, the Company's Plan was amended to include a 100% match by the Company on all eligible employee salary deferrals.
 The Company's matching contribution is limited to 3% of covered employee's annual salary.
-Total 401(k) matching expense for the years ended December 31, 2020, 2019 and 2018 totaled \$148,131, \$142,414 and \$100,188, respectively.
+Total 401(k) matching expense for the years ended December 31, 2021, 2020 and 2019 totaled \$80,660, \$148,131 and \$142,414, respectively.

-Note 16 - Litigation
+Note 17 - Litigation

-We are not currently involved in any actual or pending material legal proceedings or litigation, and we are not aware of any such proceedings contemplated by or against us or our property, except as follows:
+We are not currently involved in any actual or pending material legal proceedings or litigation, and we are not aware of any such proceedings contemplated by or against us or our property.